ABM4ALL/Melodie/docs/html/_sources/tutorial.rst.txt

     - **Total Time**: ~0.90 seconds
     - **Mechanism**: Spawns 8 separate Python processes.
 Each process has its own memory and GIL, allowing them to run computations on different cores simultaneously.
 This is highly effective for CPU-bound tasks like ABM.

-- **`run_parallel_multithread(cores=8)`**:
+- **`run_parallel(cores=8, parallel_mode="thread")`**:
     - **Total Time**: ~1.01 seconds
     - **Mechanism**: Spawns 8 threads within a single Python process.
 In Python versions before 3.13, the GIL prevents these threads from executing Python code on more than one core at a time.
 The overhead of thread management can even make it slightly slower than the process-based approach.

-**Update: Test Results on Python 3.14.2 (Free-Threaded)**
+**Update: Test Results on Python 3.14.2**

-With the official support for a free-threaded model (No-GIL) in Python 3.14+, the performance dynamic has shifted dramatically as predicted.
-We ran the same test on the same 8-core machine using Python 3.14.2:
+On Python 3.14.2, the performance dynamic shifts because the thread-based backend avoids process startup and pickling overhead.
+We ran the same test on the same 8-core machine:

 - **`run_parallel(cores=8)`**:
     - **Total Time**: ~5.37 seconds
     - **Mechanism**: Still effective, but the overhead of creating 8 separate processes and pickling data for communication is now more apparent compared to the lightweight thread-based alternative.

-- **`run_parallel_multithread(cores=8)`**:
+- **`run_parallel(cores=8, parallel_mode="thread")`**:
     - **Total Time**: ~1.56 seconds
     - **Mechanism**: The 8 threads now run on 8 cores in true parallelism within a single process.
 By avoiding the overhead of process creation and data serialization, this method is now **over 3.4x faster** for this specific task.

-**Conclusion**: For CPU-bound agent-based models, ``run_parallel()`` remains a robust choice for all Python versions.
-However, if you are using **Python 3.14+** or another **Python 3.13+ free-threaded build**, ``run_parallel_multithread()`` is the recommended method for achieving superior performance on multi-core systems.
+**Conclusion**: For most use cases, call ``run_parallel()`` and let Melodie choose the backend automatically.
+If you want to force a specific backend, use ``parallel_mode=...`` explicitly.

 **A Note on Performance Trade-offs**

 An astute observer might notice that the absolute execution times on Python 3.14.2 for *both* methods were slower than on Python 3.11.
 This is an expected trade-off.
-The Python 3.14+ interpreter is more complex to support features like free-threading, leading to a higher startup overhead for each process.
+The newer interpreter has a higher startup overhead for each process in this micro-benchmark.

 In our test, the simulation task for each scenario is very short (milliseconds).
 Consequently, the overhead of creating new Python processes for ``run_parallel()`` becomes a significant portion of the total time, causing its slowdown from ~0.9s to ~5.37s.

 The key takeaway is not the absolute speed on this micro-task, but the **relative speedup**.
-The test clearly demonstrates that on Python 3.14 and newer free-threaded builds, ``run_parallel_multithread()`` effectively eliminates this high process-creation overhead, making it the superior architecture for computationally intensive models where the simulation time far outweighs the initial setup time.
+The test clearly demonstrates that on Python 3.14 and newer builds, ``run_parallel(..., parallel_mode="thread")`` effectively eliminates this high process-creation overhead, making it the superior architecture for computationally intensive models where the simulation time far outweighs the initial setup time.

 **A Note on Paths and Parallel Execution**